 The wrong red pill

 The manosphere is a dangerous space for young men to be in.
-They become prey instead of alphas, hanging on every word these fraudsters speak.
+They become prey instead of alphas, religiously following the words of professional fraudsters.
 The red pill movement does not solve their problems and oftentimes makes them violent and resentful.
+Luckily, there is a way modern men can release themselves from this bear trap.
+The 18th-century sentiments of a German artist can help us overcome the harm of the manosphere.

 The power of the natural world